 Grants from this Fund are made to assist undergraduates with the costs involved in such things as: additional course costs, laboratory placements, project or research expenses and the like.
-Applicants should apply on the same form, and by the same deadlines, as for Travel Bursaries, above.
+Applicants should apply using the College Bursary Form, available here.

 3. Annual Fund Language Grants

-The college will normally provide students with half of the cost of a language course at the University Language Centre, provided the course is completed.
-You should apply using the College Bursary Form, available to download in the right sidebar.
+The College will normally provide students with half of the cost of a language course at the University Language Centre.
+You can apply for a grant when you have completed the course and you should provide a copy of your certificate or other evidence to show that you have completed the full course.
+You should apply using the College Bursary Form, available here.

 4. St Catharine’s College Society Awards

 The St Catharine’s College Society (our alumni association) offers the following additional awards.
 For details of what is available and how to apply, see the Society website.

 - Music Bursaries - for students not working towards degrees in Music; other College support for professional lessons is available for Music students.